Rostamborn/MonkeyLang/README.md

 #### Eval
-we give meaning to whatever we accept as valid input
+We give meaning to whatever we accept as valid input.
+This means that we need to implement some sort of object system to keep track of things.
+In monkey everything is an object.
+We even have first class functions(we can pass them around and assign them to variable . we even have closures). the Eval() function evaluates the input recursively.
+Environments are created as a way to keep track of identifiers and the values associated with them(kind of like scopes).
+Functions have their own environments that are the extension of the environment they were defined in.
+That is precisely the reason why closures are possible.

 ## Current State